spotlightpa/poor-richard/content/news/2023-07-25-SPLGUVPROMO.md

 +++
-blurb = "A panel of experts will discuss local government oversight issues in PA and how residents can address them." byline = "Spotlight PA Staff" description = "A panel of experts will discuss local government oversight issues in PA and how residents can address them." event-date = 2023-08-03T18:00:00-04:00 event-title = "How Local Government Works" event-url = "https://zoom.us/webinar/register/WN_AAwGvhPYQH609cKLEsOC_w"
+blurb = "A panel of experts discussed local government oversight issues in PA and how residents can address them." byline = "Spotlight PA Staff" description = "A panel of experts discussed local government oversight issues in PA and how residents can address them." event-date = 2023-08-03T18:00:00-04:00 event-title = "How Local Government Works" event-url = "https://zoom.us/webinar/register/WN_AAwGvhPYQH609cKLEsOC_w"